adriaaah/nagios-plugins/README.md

 # nagios-plugins
-A set of handmade Nagios plugins.
+A set of homemade Nagios plugins.